Posted: October 26, 2023

 Applicants should submit a resume, cover letter, and two writing samples, all provided in PDF format, via email to firstname.lastname@example.org, with the subject line “Policy Analyst/Senior Policy Analyst.”
 Writing samples should demonstrate the applicant’s experience with research and policy analysis and/or knowledge of topic areas associated with this position, as well as the ability to convey information in a clear and compelling manner.

 Applications will be reviewed as they are received and must include all required documents for full consideration for this position.
-Candidates are strongly encouraged to apply by Wednesday, April 12, 2023.
-Initial interviews are slated to commence the week of April 17.
+Candidates are strongly encouraged to apply by Monday, November 27, 2023.
+Initial phone interviews are slated to commence by November 30.
 All applications will be accepted in confidence.
 The position will remain open until filled.
-The position’s start date is negotiable.
+The position’s start date is negotiable..